Note: This review contains affiliate links.

 The YI 4K does offer different FOV (field of view) options for most resolutions: Wide, Medium and Narrow.
 As far as I can tell, all this does is crop in the image and could easily be done in post.
 After all, that is one reason why 4K is so useful; more pixels to play with.

-Along with the different FOV options, the YI 4K offers an "Ultra" mode.
+Along with the different FOV options, the YI 4K offers an “Ultra” mode.
 Again. this setting is available for most resolutions, however you are restricted to 24FPS when choosing 4K.
 The “Ultra” setting is comparable to the SuperView mode that GoPros offer.
-With this setting enabled, the YI 4K will use the full 4:3 sensor to capture video and stretch the image for a ultra field of view.
+With this setting enabled, the YI 4K will use the full 4:3 sensor to capture video and stretch the image for an ultra field of view.
 This is especially useful for people using their YI 4K for sports.

 Electronic image stabilastion (EIS)